Mellon College of Science

 University Honors

-University Honors are automatically awarded to students who have earned a cumulative Q.P.A. of 3.5 or better after seven semesters.
+University Honors are automatically awarded to students who have earned a cumulative Q.P.A. of 3.5 or better after either seven semesters or by the time they are certified for graduation.

 College Research Honors